moealiyasin/moealiyasin/README.md

 Just bought my first ever game console, a PS5, so maybe I can add gamer soon.

-Publsihed author of "The 61st" under my pen name Mr. Mo.
+Published author of "The 61st" under my pen name Mr. Mo.

 I'm a doodler at heart, I was really supposed to be a cartoonist/animator.
 Maybe in another life.